-All good teachers teach from the results of their own intense encounter with the course itself, filtered through their own unique life experiences.
+All good teachers teach from the results of their own intense encounter with the Course, and with Truth itself, filtered through their own unique life experiences.
 While this means that not all students will be able to relate to each teacher’s approach or interpretation, it also means that they speak with particular clarity and power to those whose own life experience is resonant with that approach.
 The course indicates that those students who can most benefit from a given teacher’s approach and realization will be guided to them when they take up their teaching function in earnest.
 This is true whether they take a formal teaching role or teach only through their daily life and interactions.

 I have never tried to spread my particular approach beyond those individuals who show up in my classes and never try to convince them that my approach is either the only or even the best one.
-If it helps them to intensify their own encounter with and practice of the course then I feel that I am fulfilling my function to some degree.
+If it helps them to intensify their own encounter with and practice of the Course then I feel that I am fulfilling my function to some degree.

 In the past couple of years however, I have begun to notice that many expressions of the course, both from students and those who have taken a public teaching role, seem to minimize or even misunderstand the relationship of the illusion/perception aspects of the course and focus more exclusively on the forgiveness/relationship aspects.
-This can in some cases lead to what the Tibetan Buddhist teacher Chogyam Trungpa has called ‘spiritual materialism’ and what the course calls ‘ego-based forgiveness’.
+This can in some cases lead to what the Tibetan Buddhist teacher Chogyam Trungpa has called “spiritual materialism” and what the Course calls ‘ego-based forgiveness’.